freqtrade/freqtrade/docs/configuration.md

 - CLI arguments override any other option
 - Configuration files are used in sequence (last file wins), and override Strategy configurations.
 - Strategy configurations are only used if they are not set via configuration or via command line arguments.
-These options are market with [Strategy Override](#parameters-in-the-strategy) in the below table.
+These options are marked with [Strategy Override](#parameters-in-the-strategy) in the below table.

 Mandatory parameters are marked as **Required**, which means that they are required to be set in one of the possible ways.